airbnb/chronon/docs/source/test_deploy_serve/Test.md

 ## GroupBy Upload

-You need to upload some data into a kv store to be able to fetch your data.
+You need to upload some data into a KV store to be able to fetch your data.
 For a join, this means:

 1. All the relevant `GroupBy`'s data should be uploaded to the KV store.
-2. The `Join`'s metadata should be uploaded to the kv store (this allows Chronon to know which `GroupBy`s to fetch when the request comes in).
+2. The `Join`'s metadata should be uploaded to the KV store (this allows Chronon to know which `GroupBy`s to fetch when the request comes in).

 For a `GroupBy`, you just need to run one upload.